tschutter/homefiles/README.rst

    * Uncheck "Show icon on system tray".
 Why show an icon that only lets you select English?

+#.
+Right click on the clock in the top panel and select Properties.

+   * Set the Format to "Custom Format".

+   * Set the custom format string to "%a, %Y-%m-%d %H:%M".

 Linux Mint
 ~~~~~~~~~~